awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ## How Amazon EFS Works with AWS Direct Connect and AWS Managed VPN<a name="how-it-works-direct-connect"></a>

 By using an Amazon EFS file system mounted on an on\-premises server, you can migrate on\-premises data into the AWS Cloud hosted in an Amazon EFS file system\.
-You can also take advantage of bursting, meaning that you can move data from your on\-premises servers into Amazon EFS, analyze it on a fleet of Amazon EC2 instances in your Amazon VPC, and then store the results permanently in your file system or move the results back to your on\-premises server\.
+You can also take advantage of bursting\.
+In other words, you can move data from your on\-premises servers into Amazon EFS and analyze it on a fleet of Amazon EC2 instances in your Amazon VPC\.
+You can then store the results permanently in your file system or move the results back to your on\-premises server\.

 Keep the following considerations in mind when using Amazon EFS with an on\-premises server:
-+ Your on\-premises server must have a Linux based operating system\.
++ Your on\-premises server must have a Linux\-based operating system\.
 We recommend Linux kernel version 4\.0 or later\.
 + For the sake of simplicity, we recommend mounting an Amazon EFS file system on an on\-premises server using a mount target IP address instead of a DNS name\.

 There is no additional cost for on\-premises access to your Amazon EFS file systems\.
-Note that you'll be charged for the AWS Direct Connect connection to your Amazon VPC\.
+You are charged for the AWS Direct Connect connection to your Amazon VPC\.
 For more information, see [AWS Direct Connect Pricing](https://aws.amazon.com/directconnect/pricing/)\.

 The following illustration shows an example of how to access an Amazon EFS file system from on\-premises \(the on\-premises servers have the file systems mounted\)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/onprem-overview-flow.png)

-You can use any one of the mount targets in your VPC as long as the subnet of the mount target is reachable by using the AWS Direct Connect connection between your on\-premises server and your Amazon VPC\.
-To access Amazon EFS from a on\-premises server, you need to add a rule to your mount target security group to allow inbound traffic to the NFS port \(2049\) from your on\-premises server\.
+You can use any mount target in your VPC if you can reach that mount target's subnet by using an AWS Direct Connect connection between your on\-premises server and VPC\.
+To access Amazon EFS from an on\-premises server, add a rule to your mount target security group to allow inbound traffic to the NFS port \(2049\) from your on\-premises server\.

 To create a setup like this, you do the following:

 1. Establish an AWS Direct Connect connection between your on\-premises data center and your Amazon VPC\.
-For more information on AWS Direct Connect, see [AWS Direct Connect](https://aws.amazon.com//directconnect/)\.
+For more information on AWS Direct Connect, see [AWS Direct Connect](https://aws.amazon.com//directconnect)\.

 1. Create your Amazon EFS file system\.

 1. Mount the Amazon EFS file system on your on\-premises server\.

 For detailed steps, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

+## How Amazon EFS Works with AWS Backup<a name="how-it-works-backups"></a>

+For a comprehensive backup implementation for your file systems, you can use Amazon EFS with AWS Backup\.
+AWS Backup is a fully managed backup service that makes it easy to centralize and automate data backup across AWS services in the cloud and on\-premises\.
+Using AWS Backup, you can centrally configure backup policies and monitor backup activity for your AWS resources\.
+Amazon EFS always prioritizes file system operations over backup operations\.
+To learn more about backing up EFS file systems using AWS Backup, see [Using AWS Backup with Amazon EFS](awsbackup.md)\.

 ## Implementation Summary<a name="how-it-works-implementation"></a>